josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 - <details>
   <summary>IsImageMethod(this MethodBase?)</summary>

-  Determines whether the specified reflected method represents executable code that originates from a statically compiled image (AOT/R2R) rather than dynamically generated runtime code.
+  Determines whether the specified reflected method is backed by statically compiled image code rather than dynamically generated runtime code.

+  **Notes:**
+    - This API is primarily intended for Mono-based runtimes.
-  **Note:** Returns `false` for `null` or open generic methods, or on platforms without memory inspection support.
+    - Returns `false` for `null` or open generic methods, or on platforms without memory inspection support.
   </details>

 </details>